 On page 64 she writes, “Research has shown that students at-risk benefit socially, emotionally, and academically from implementation of UDL.
 Yet, successful implementation and application of UDL are rooted in teachers’ perceptions.
 Educational reform that promotes the use of Universal Design for Learning on behalf of equitable instruction for all students requires a positive perception of the UDL model.
 Teachers need to see evidence of student success rather than being forced to implement the instructional model of the year.
 Real systemic change calls for work designs that permit teachers to learn, plan, and implement UDL strategies through means such as shared planning schedules to allow department or grade level collaboration, Professional Learning Communities (Hirsh, 2012), administrative modeling, peer modeling, and formal professional development.”
 She adds that perceptions are unlikely to change by mandating instructional changes and consequently other methods need to be found.

-Outcomes from a Pilot Group of Postsecondary STEM Students with Disabilities
+The title of the article is, Academic Coaching: Outcomes from a Pilot Group of Postsecondary STEM Students with Disabilities.

 Abstract: Faced with poor retention and graduation rates for students with disabilities, postsecondary institutions have experimented with interventions to help students succeed in college.
 This practice brief describes a pilot initiative in which 41 students with disabilities pursuing science, technology, engineering, and mathematics (STEM) degrees at three postsecondary institutions engaged in weekly academic coaching sessions primarily aimed at improving students’ executive functioning.